SaifSabban/MiniTV/README.md

     ```
 11. Open the file "config.txt" using any text editor other that notepad and place at the bottom:
 ```
-dtoverlay=dwc2
-dtparam=audio=on
-dtoverlay=audremap,enable_jack,pins_18_19
+dtoverlay=dwc2 #Set as Upstream Driver dtparam=audio=on #Turns on Audio dtoverlay=audremap,enable_jack,pins_18_19 #Enables Audio on pins 18 & 19
-disable_splash=1
+disable_splash=1 #Removes Rainbow Splash
 ```
-12. Open the file "config.txt" using any text editor and place the following after "rootwait": <br/>```modules-load=dwc2,g_ether```.
+12. Open the file "cmdline.txt" using any text editor and place the following after "rootwait": <br/>```modules-load=dwc2,g_ether```.
+This allows USB ethernet.
+13. Find "console=tty3" & change it to "console=tty1".
+This sends the Login prompt to another nonexistant screen.
+14. Find "fsck.repair=yes" and remove it.
+This stops forced Filesystem consistency checks after booting.
+15. Add ```consoleblank=0 logo.nologo quiet splash``` to the very end of the line. to remove the text & Pi logos at the start of booting.
-13. Create a file with the name "ssh" and without any file extension.
+16. Create a file with the name "ssh" and without any file extension.
-14. Save and Close any open files.
+17. Save and Close any open files.

 ## TV Software Build
 ### Software Setup